mguler/TitusTheFoxTileMapViewer/README.md

 # TitusTheFoxTileMapViewer
 Titus The Fox Tile Map Viewer

-Not yet completed , includes some lvl files
+Not yet completed, includes some level (*.lvl) files

+LZW decompression capability was added , now you can import the SQZ files directly